 As User Experience Researcher Cydelle Zuzarte states in her article about note-taking for UX research, the depth of your notes will range from:

-7. Only record facts.
+- Only record facts.
 Leave your opinions out of it.
+Capture what you see and hear, not your interpretation.
 For example, instead of writing “the participant is confused by the information architecture of the navigation system,” you’d write “the participant opens the navigation system, sighs, and frowns.”
 If you must include your own thoughts, put them in brackets so you can distinguish them from the participant’s actual words and behaviors.

-8. Grammar doesn’t matter, so long as you can understand your notes later.
+- Grammar doesn’t matter, so long as you can understand your notes later.
+Your real-time notes are for speed.
 If you need to use shorthand or other abbreviations to keep up, use them.
 Just make sure you only veer from proper grammar and spelling when you’re sure you’ll remember what you meant later on.

-9. Write down everything (even if you think it’s unimportant).
+- Capture what the AI might miss.
+The AI will get what was said, but you can capture what wasn't said—the hesitation before an answer, the glance toward a coworker, the overall energy of the room.
 It’s not always clear during the session what will be important later and what won’t.
 Even if you don’t think something is relevant to what you’re studying, write it down—it could point to a key insight during your analysis.

-10. Name and archive notetaking files so you can easily find them later.
+- Name and archive note-taking files so you can easily find them later.
 “Notes_1_final_(3).docx” is going to be hard to track down later on.
 Use a consistent nomenclature for note-taking files, including the name of the research project, the date, and the participant or session number.

 📚 Templates make work easier, faster, and more stress-free.
 Check out these 100+ free UX research templates for tools you (probably) already use.